A tenant should not make any improvements or repairs to a landlord’s property without the prior written consent of the

 Despite the exception, tenants are not always protected.
-There have been instances where tenants have asked a landlord if they could get rid of something such as an old refrigerator which was no longer working properly, in order to replace it with a new refrigerator purchased by the tenant.
-The landlord gave permission orally, but denied it at the end of the tenancy and refused to allow the tenant to take the refrigerator when they moved out.
+For example, a tenants may have asked a landlord if he could get rid of something such as an old refrigerator which was no longer working properly, in order to replace it with a new refrigerator purchased by the tenant.
+The landlord gave might permission orally, but deny it at the end of the tenancy and refuse to allow the tenant to take the refrigerator when he moves out.

 The tenant should also be very careful about oral agreements for him to make repairs in lieu of rent or for reduced rent.
 The lease or other written agreement should specify exactly what repairs are to be made by the tenant, the time frame, if relevant, the quality of the supplies and who is to pay for them, and the terms of the tenancy when the work has been completed.